AkashM12/CarvanaTest/README.md

 java mostCommonSequnnces <filePath here>
 ```

+Alternatively, the program can also accept inputs from StdIn

 ## Improvements

 Currently, the program does not work properly when presented with unicode characters, which is functionality I would love to add given more time.